TirthPatel-dev24/Charusat-Campus-Tour/README.md

 ## 📂 Project Files

-- `VirtualCampusTour.pptx` – Project presentation
+- `Campus Tour.pptx` – Project presentation
-- `VirtualCampusTour.exe` – Final standalone application build
+- `cmpustour_td.dox` - full documentation including flowcharts, test cases and more...
-- `cmpustour_td.dox` - full documentation including flowcharts, test cases, or documentation PDFs
+- `CampusTour.exe` – Final standalone application build u can install and run on your windows

 ---

 ## 🛠 Built With